CaliKane/ScriptObservatory/README.md

 -------

-With the ScriptObservatory Chrome extension installed, your browser will send these four pieces of information to a remote server at regular intervals:
+With the ScriptObservatory Chrome extension installed, your browser will send these three pieces of information to the ScriptObservatory backend each time you view a webpage:
- 1. The full URL of the script you downloaded
+ 1. The URL of the webpage
- 2. The full URL of the parent webpage where the script was included
+ 2. The URL of the each piece of JavaScript included on the webpage
- 3. The SHA-256 hash of the script's content
+ 3. The SHA-256 hash of the content of each script you observe
- 4. The time you made this observation

-Optionally, you can have the Chrome extension send the full content of the scripts you download to the server too.
+You can optionally have the Chrome extension send the content of the scripts you observe.
 This will be turned off by default in all released versions.

-Here are some steps that have been made to make this process as trustworthy as possible:
+Here are some steps that have been taken to make this process as trustworthy as possible:
  - The connection from you to the remote upload server will always be [encrypted using SSL/TLS](https://www.ssllabs.com/ssltest/analyze.html?d=scriptobservatory.org).
- - No IP addresses or User IDs are ever recorded in the database.
+ - Unless they're present in the URLs, no IP addresses or "User ID" values are ever recorded in the database.
+Your observations will be immediately mixed in with those of everyone else.
+If you see an IP address or User ID value in a URL string that made it past the filters, [let me know](mailto:scriptobservatory@gmail.com) and I'll remove them and blacklist further reports for that website.
  - The source code for both the client and the server will always be available for you to review.
 (See the [chrome-extension/](https://github.com/andy11/ScriptObservatory/tree/master/chrome-extension)